 Swale Search & Recovery Club

-The Swale Search and Recovery club has around 35 active members.
-It has been in existence for 25 years, originally as the Isle of Sheppey Metal Detecting Society, until relocating in Strood under its current name.
+The Swale Search and Recovery Club will have been in existence for 34 years this year, originally as the Isle of Sheppey Metal Detecting Society.

 Royal Phoenix Detecting Group.